mcstastney/TeamGreen/README.md

 - Customers can view items in shopping basket and total cost.
 - Customers can delete their account details.
 - Customers can search by review rating.
 - Customers can search for specific products.
+- Customers can book delivery dates and times.
 - Staff can delete discontinued products from stocklist.
 - Staff can remove customer details for GDPR purposes.
+- Staff can view delivery schedule.
 - Options for users to undo / edit actions.

 ## How to install and run the project